ninabarzh/broomstick/content/posts/weizenbaum.md

 ---
 title: "Thirty years of not listening to Joseph Weizenbaum"
 subtitle: "Three decades on, the MIT critic’s warnings on technology, education, and the military still ring uncomfortably true."
-description: "A ‘then and now’ reflection on Joseph Weizenbaum’s 1991 interview in The Tech, examining the role of computers in education, ethics, power structures, and the military — and how little has changed by 2025."
+description: "A ‘then and now’ reflection on Joseph Weizenbaum’s 1991 interview in The Tech, examining the role of computers in education, ethics, power structures, and the military, and how little has changed by 2025."
 draft: false
 date: 2025-08-03
 tags: ["technology", "ethics", "education", "military", "history", "AI", "Joseph Weizenbaum"]